From the author:

 Turn old-style models upside down

-At the heart of the classic recommendations on internal innovation is the protection of the startup from the parent organization.
+The focus of the classic recommendations on internal innovation is the protection of the startup from the parent organization.
 This model should be turned upside down.

 The problem was that you could not agree on what the data meant.
 Numerous custom reports had been created for the meeting, and the data warehouse team was also present.